Timeseries

 • point (Union[Timestamp, float, int]) –

-pd.Timestamp work only on series that are indexed with a pd.DatetimeIndex.
+pandas.Timestamp work only on series that are indexed with a pandas.DatetimeIndex.
 In such cases, the returned point will be the index of this timestamp if it is present in the series time index.
 If it’s not present in the time index, the index of the next timestamp is returned if after=True (if it exists in the series), otherwise the index of the previous timestamp is returned (if it exists in the series).

 In case of a float, the parameter will be treated as the proportion of the time series that should lie before the point.